 What is the Conservatory's teaching philosophy?

 Each student should enjoy the evolving process of learning to play the piano at all levels of ability.
 The faculty facilitates the students' independent approach to problem solving.
-Over time, this self-motivating strategy develops discipline (that branch out into their other studies).
+Over time, this self-motivating strategy develops a personal discipline (that branch out into their other studies).
 Every lesson consistently tweaks a student's short- and long-term goals, thus creating a personal curriculum that effectively addresses their unique strengths and weaknesses.

 What "method" or "method books" does the Conservatory use to teach?